Black Rhinos Enjoy Quiet IMA Life

 “Fragmentation of the population is an issue, since it is harder to get breeding rhinos around each other as solitary animals.
 With a 15-month gestation period, it is a very slow turnaround to produce new black rhinos.”

-Once Fossil Rim fully reopens, keep a visit to the southern black rhinos in mind via guided tours.
+Keep a visit to the southern black rhinos in mind via a Behind-The-Scenes Tour.

 -Tye Chandler, Marketing Associate